workingjoe/Mixer/README.md

 * WiFi for sound only ROC_SOUND
 ***
 # Monitors:
-1. Add feedback eliminator for wedge (Left)
+1. Feedback eliminator for wedge (Left)
 1. stage wedge with bus3 XLR
 1. Johnson amp also on bus3 feed from (a.)
 1/4 in
 1. Wireless in-ears on stage or in sound-booth